anebz/kaggle/mnist/README.md

+# Several MNIST IPython notebooks

-# MNIST with CNN in Keras - Detailed explanation
+## MNIST with CNN in Keras - Detailed explanation

 This is the IPython notebook I have in my kernel in my [Kaggle account](https://www.kaggle.com/anebzt/mnist-with-cnn-in-keras-detailed-explanation).